 This opportunity to establish a new volunteer community with the Romero Center, is a moment to stretch, grow and learn as we enter into new relationships of accompaniment that is fitting to the times we are living in.
 Our own national reality demands that we seek to more deeply identify and learn from communities that have experienced historical exclusion and marginalization as a reflection of our commitment to becoming a more just, equitable and inclusive organization.

 We are eager to participate in this collaboration as a way to live out our mission in the United States and are extremely hopeful that it will be the first step toward a new path.
 We are also looking forward to returning to our neighbors in Ecuador as soon as the situation allows.

-Please support this new opportunity and our volunteer community who will begin this new chapter in Rostro de Cristo’s life in early October through your thoughts and prayers, and financial support.
+Please support this new opportunity and 2020-2021 inaugural volunteer community who have begun this new chapter in Rostro de Cristo’s mission by your thoughts and prayers, and financial support.
 Thank you!